NilFoundation/proof-market-toolchain/gitbook-docs/toolchain/sign-up.md

     [--logo <logo>]
 ```

-Note that only Ethereum address is a required parameter, the others are optional.
+Note that only the Ethereum address is a required parameter, the others are optional.